 The selections include gin at its best in the simplest of mixes as well as in the more complicated, often disputed, and finely balanced recipes.
 These classics are some of the most timeless drinks that you will find.

-We will begin with the most obvious of gin cocktails, the Martini.
-You can call any other beverage in a cocktail glass a "martini," but there is only one real Martini and it requires gin.
+We will begin with the most obvious of gin cocktails, the classic gin martini.
+You can call any other beverage in a cocktail glass a "martini," but there is only one real martini and it requires gin.

-The beauty of the Martini is in its simplicity: gin and dry vermouth mixed in your preferred proportions, best stirred, though shaking is not out of line.
-It is the cocktail that is the base for countless other drinks, can be made to your exact specifications and is the ultimate experience in fine drinking.
+The beauty of the martini is in its simplicity: gin and dry vermouth mixed in your preferred proportions, best stirred, though shaking is not out of line.
+It is the cocktail that is the base for countless other drinks, can be made to your exact specifications, and is considered by many to be the ultimate experience in fine drinking.

 If your martini experience has been limited to the vodka version or the many fruit and cream-filled drinks adorning today's martini menus, then you need to give the original a try at least once.
 Just ensure that your gin is top shelf.

-Reliable is the best word to describe the Gin & Tonic.
+Reliable is the best word to describe the gin & tonic.
 It is another obvious, two-ingredient drink and it is the foundation for many other gin highballs.
-This is one that is very difficult to screw up and it is always there when you need it, whether that be at the bar or in your own kitchen.
+This is one that is very difficult to mess up and it is always there when you need it, whether that be at the bar or in your own kitchen.